 The messaging there is pretty awful, yet we are supposed to accept it as normal.

 Ben Shapiro has often explained Hollywood's methodology:

-Hollywood creates a likeable or sympathetic character, then makes that likeable sympathetic character do something the viewer would normally find repugnant.
+Hollywood creates a likable or sympathetic character, then makes that likable sympathetic character do something the viewer would normally find repugnant.

 And that is how Hollywood changes society's values.

 This is the problem in a nutshell.

 Again, the husband was a popular character on the series or the lead in the film.

 So again, you have someone you like doing something demeaning and abusive.
 Even worse, it's presented as comic and the studio audience is laughing uproariously.
 So not only is abuse okay, it's also funny and entertaining, and judging by the woman's scripted reaction, made her like him more.

 Another confusing scenario that occurred often in the old reels was how the female lead would be pursued by the ideal guy: good-looking, responsible, steady, and treats her respectfully.